AdobeDocs/advertising.it-IT/help/creative/creative-libraries/creative-attach-detach-bundles.md

 <!-- Edit all, including the metadata and title, plus the links within TOC and bundle-manage.md, once this feature is available.  -->

 È possibile allegare creative di visualizzazione standard a bundle di visualizzazione standard, creative di video standard a bundle video standard e creative di visualizzazione dinamiche a bundle di visualizzazione dinamiche in modo da poterle aggiungere a [esperienze annuncio](/help/creative/experiences/experience-about.md).
-Ogni bundle può includere solo una di ogni combinazione di \[creative size + language\].
+Ogni bundle può includere solo una di ogni combinazione di \[creative size or duration + language\].

 <!--
 You can also detach a creative from a bundle to remove the association between the two, so that the creative is no longer used for experiences that target the bundle.
 Detaching a creative from the bundle doesn't delete the creative from the Creatives tab in your creative library.